iqbalyarkhan/old-website/content/2020-06-21--Recursion.md

     ........
 ```

 That is because while we're coding this solution, our solution would look at each character one at a time so we can only make a decision based on what we have in front of us which would be the current character.
+Each decision then becomes: "Include `a` or not?" ...
+"Include `b` or not?".
+The order of characters chosen does not matter; only the membership.
 Therefore, possible decisions for the character in front of us are choose or ignore.

 Let's start with the function signature: